italoosorio/SilkBuilder-Doc/js_object/Table.js.md

 <a name="Table+getNoRoot"></a>

 ### getNoRoot() ⇒ <code>Boolean</code>
-Returns if the should limit the root.
+Returns if the table should limit the root.

 **Kind**: instance method of [<code>Table</code>](#Table)
 <a name="Table+getPkColumn"></a>